 Your corporation's name must be recognizably different from the names of other business entities already on file with the Florida Department of State.
 Names may be checked for availability by searching the Division of Corporations business name database.
 Names may not be reserved ahead of time.

-Your corporation is legally created by filing Articles of Incorporation with the Florida Department of State Division of Corporations.
-The articles must include the corporate name and address; the purpose; the name, signature, and address of an agent for service of process; the number of shares the corporation is authorized to issue; the names and addresses of initial officers or directors; and the name and address of incorporator.
-The filing fee is $70.
-There are additional fees if you want certified copies of your articles.
+Your corporation is legally created by filing Profit Articles of Incorporation with the Florida Department of State Division of Corporations.
+The articles must include the corporation's name and principal office street address; its purpose; the number of shares the corporation is authorized to issue; the names and addresses of initial officers and/or directors (optional); the name, signature, and Florida street address of an agent for service of process; and the name and address of incorporator.
 You can file articles online or by postal mail.
-Check the Florida Department of State, Division of Corporation for instructions of filing online or by mail.
+Check the Florida Department of State Division of Corporation website for instructions for filing online or by mail.

 Every Florida corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 A registered agent may be either an individual resident or business entity that is authorized to do business in Florida.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.

 Set up a corporate records book in which you keep all of your corporation's important papers, including minutes of director and shareholder meetings, stock certificates, and stock certificate stubs.
 Keep your corporate records book at the principal office of your corporation.
 You can use a three-ring binder as the corporate records book or you can order a special corporate records kit through a corporate kit supplier.